 Camera – it’s always a tough choice for us what camera to take; we have a mirror camera Canon EOS 80D and a mirrorless camera Olympus OM-D. The quality of photos is better with the mirror camera but it’s big and quite heavy usually on multi day hikes we take the mirrorless camera.

-GoPro – a great thing to take with on a multi day hike; light, small, great footage and good photos.
-If you’re not a photographer or a blogger and take footage mainly for yourself it’s not worth to carry a big mirror camera with rather take a GoPro.
-We just upgraded our old GoPro3 to GoPro Hero 6 Black and are very happy with it – for now we’ve used it more for filming underwater and I can say the quality of footage is really good.
+GoPro – a great thing to take with on a multi-day hike; light, small, great footage, and good photos.
+If you’re not a photographer or a blogger and take footage mainly for yourself it’s not worth carrying a big mirror camera with rather take a GoPro.
+We just upgraded our old GoPro3 to GoPro Hero 6 Black and are very happy with it – for now, we’ve used it more for filming underwater and I can say the quality of the footage is really good.
 If you want a budget alternative check AKASO EK7000 it might be not as great as GoPro but costs less than half.

 Smartphone – we use our smartphones a lot for taking short videos and photos for Instagram, for navigating, listening to music and even as a torch when we can’t find one.
 We always buy a local SIM card to stay connected and keep our readers up to date with our adventures.

 Earphones – if you have a smartphone it’s logical to buy earphones for listening to music, audiobooks etc.